huyanning/MCOD/README.md

 MCOD
-The implementation for "Memory-Calibrated Deep Outlier Detection by Contrastive Learning" https://ieeexplore.ieee.org/document/9913887
+The implementation for "Unsupervised Outlier Detection Using Memory and Contrastive Learning" https://ieeexplore.ieee.org/document/9913887

 If you find this work useful in your research, please consider citing: